Zuma206/base-safe/docs.md

 ## DetaClass & TypedBase

-`DetaClass` almost identical to the official SDK's `DetaClass`, but with the extra `TypedBase` method that allows the initialization of the `TypedBase` class.
+`DetaClass` is almost identical to the official SDK's `DetaClass`, but with the extra `TypedBase` method that allows the initialization of the `TypedBase` class.

 Example: